CiscoDevNet/ODL-Cluster-App/README.md

 - Application GUI on top based on DLUX UI framework augmented with UI metric display frameworks.

 - Application GUI is started on the local ODL (#1 in the picture).
 It is straightforward to gathers stats from ODL #1.
-ODL Node #1 cannot speak directly to ODL Nodes #2 and #3 due to same origin
+ODL Node #1 cannot speak directly to ODL Nodes #2 and #3 due to web browser security same origin policy.

+- Stats reflector is present in ODL #1 so that TSDR REST requests/responses can be relayed to specific ODL nodes in the cluster.
+Now it is possible for the application GUI to request and receive stats from all nodes in the cluster.

+Notes on the application flow are shown in the figure.
+More details follow.